 Right around the corner, though, amid signs with fabulous garden-equals-art quotes like

-"Nothing is more the child of art than a garden" (Sir Walter Scott)
+"Nothing is more the child of art than a garden" (Sir Walter Scott)and

 Part of a entertaining display of original art by a wide variety of artists for a series commissioned by the Hudson Valley Seed Library, it was the cover design for a pea seed packet.